video-game-coding-club/geometry-smash/index.md

 ## The Game

-A game written by students of Mountain Elementary in Los Alamos, NM.
+A video game coding project by Mountain Elementary students in Los Alamos, NM.

+Contributions are very welcome.
+If you would like to help please create a new issue or submit a pull request.

 [The game](game.html)